Sachit56/SmartNotification/Readme.md

   - For recognizing new device when logging in, I have used user_agent for now.If the user's user_agent while logging in is different than before then,they will get notified.
 - Delivery status tracking
 - Dockerized for easy setup and deployment

+## Desgin Descisions
+- Desgin Decisons can be accessed in the repository itself with the name `Design_Decision.md`

 ## Project Structure